Grillweg 30, Landshut

 Hofgarten Burg Trausnitz | Photos & Parking

-Photos and Impressions from Hofgarten Burg Trausnitz
+Photos, Images, and First Impressions of Hofgarten Burg Trausnitz

-History of the Court and Ducal Garden in Landshut
+History of the Hofgarten and the Herzoggarten

-Opening Hours, Walks, and Practical Tips
+Opening Hours, Admission, and Helpful Visitor Tips

 Sources:

-- Bavarian Castle Administration - Burg Trausnitz Access
+- Bavarian Castle Administration – Burg Trausnitz: Access

-- Bavarian Castle Administration - Burg Trausnitz Opening Hours
+- Bavarian Castle Administration – Burg Trausnitz

 Show moreShow less